-- ◆Support for improvement of awareness about environmental measures and energy-saving - · Distribute manuals to promote eco-driving and provide support for operator and driver initiatives. - · Participate in "the Eco-Drive Activity Contest" held by the Eco-Mo Foundation and promote the acquisition of Green Management certification. - ◆Project to create "Truck Woods" - · With the aim of preventing global warming through cultivating trees, the association has been promoting its project to created "Truck Woods" since 2003.
-Around one hectare of national forest field has been set aside as "Truck Woods" and the association planted trees in Tsurumi Ryokuchi Park in Osaka Prefecture in 2020 in a project to contribute society in which the association is involved in various activities in cooperation with local volunteers to protect the forests. - · In addition, the association is promoting projects to create independent "Truck Woods" in prefectural trucking associations and to spread this initiative nationwide.
+- Support for improvement of awareness about environmental measures and energy-saving - Distribute manuals to promote eco-driving and provide support for operator and driver initiatives.
+Participate in "the Eco-Drive Activity Contest" held by the Eco-Mo Foundation and promote the - acquisition of Green Management certification. - Project to create "Truck Woods" - With the aim of preventing global warming through cultivating trees, the association has been promoting its project to created "Truck Woods" since FY2003.
+Around one hectare of national forest field has been set aside as "Truck Woods" and the association planted trees in Nakagawaguchi Green Space, Port of Nagoya in Nagoya City in FY2022 in a project to contribute society in which the association is involved in various activities in cooperation with local volunteers to protect the forests. - In addition, the association is promoting projects to create independent "Truck Woods" in prefectural trucking associations and to spread this initiative nationwide.